aquasecurity/tracee/docs/docs/deep-dive/secure-tracing.md

 1. Secure tracing

-    When **tracee-ebpf** reads information from user programs, it is subject to a **race condition** where the user program might be able to change the arguments after **tracee** read them.
+    When **tracee** reads information from user programs, it is subject to a **race condition** where the user program might be able to change the arguments after **tracee** read them.